supermanimmy/azure-reference-other/studio-module-reference/compute-linear-correlation.md

 -   The [Compute Linear Correlation](compute-linear-correlation.md) module can process only numeric values.
 All other types of values, including missing values, non-numeric values, and categorical values, are treated as NaNs.

 -   Pearson’s correlation is calculated for all numeric columns in the dataset that are passed as input.
-Be sure to exclude any columns that are in appropriate for this analysis.
+Be sure to exclude any columns that are inappropriate for this analysis.

 - [Compute Linear Correlation](compute-linear-correlation.md) cannot be used with data that has missing values.